mbudisic/koopman/README.md

 ## Basic syntax

-Currently, the toolbox implements two algorithms based on Dynamic Mode Decomposition, and one algorithm based on Discrete Fourier Transform.
+Currently, the toolbox implements two algorithms based on Dynamic Mode Decomposition ([Tu et al.][Tu2014]), and one algorithm based on Discrete Fourier Transform.
 All functions have similar syntax.

 Let's suppose that a ```Snapshots``` matrix holds a multidimensional data sampled from a process, with each column corresponding to a snapshot at a single time instance, and snapshots taken at a time resolution of ```dt```.